 It's a pretty regular thing when my buyers ask me:

 - Is there a “For Sale” sign on-site?

 - Are there any stakes in the ground?

-- Are there any other markings on the property so I’ll know how to find it?
+- Are there any other markings on the property so I’ll know where it is?

-When I get these questions, I simply tell them:
+When I get these very reasonable questions, I simply tell them:

 “There are no signs or markings on the property BUT, you can print off these high-resolution parcel maps and take them out to the site with you.
 These should give you a very good indication as to when you’re standing on the actual property.”

-I might also give them the address of the property next-door (which I can find quite easily with the county’s GIS mapping system).
-This way, they can plug it into their GPS and drive right to it.
+I might also give them the address of the property next door (which I can find quite easily with the county’s GIS mapping system).
+They can plug that address into their GPS and drive right to it.

-With these kinds of parcel maps and instructions – people rarely have trouble finding where the property is located.
-So the next time you go through the trouble of finding your property with your county’s GIS mapping system – be sure to save some pictures for future reference!
+With these kinds of parcel maps and instructions, people can almost always find where the property is located.
+So the next time you go through the trouble of finding your property with your county’s GIS mapping system, save some pictures for future reference!